alexkolo/rag_nutrition_facts_blog/README.md

 ### Run it on your own

+- add your [Groq API key](https://console.groq.com/keys) in `.streamlit/secrets.toml` as `GROQ_TOKEN = "..."`

 #### Using a docker container

-TOOD: dockerfile
+- using a the Dockerfile:
+  - ensure docker is running: `docker version`

-- build image: `docker build -t app .`
+  - build image: `docker build -t app:latest .`
-- run image: `docker run -p 8501:8501 app`
+  - run image: `docker run -p 8501:8501 app:latest`
+  - View it in the browser via this url: <http://localhost:8501>

+- using a Docker Compose file:
+  - ensure docker is running: `docker compose version`, if not [install it](https://docs.docker.com/compose/install/linux/)
+  - build and run image: `docker compose up -d`
   - View it in the browser via this url: <http://localhost:8501>

 #### Using the source code